 Prior to the first day of school, all children must have a physical exam and, to comply with California state regulations, the physician's report must be on file.
 Children MUST be up to date on all immunizations, including diphtheria, tetanus and pertussis (DTP/DTaP), polio (OPV or IPV), measles, mumps and rubella (MMR), meningitis and haemophilus influenza type B (Hib), hepatitis B and varicella/chicken pox.
 TB test must be current.
 See your child's physician for more information on these vaccinations, screening tests and tests.
-For COVID-19 information, visit this page.

-EMERGENCY AND CONSENT FOR MEDICAL TREATMENT FORMS
+EMERGENCY & CONSENT FOR MEDICAL TREATMENT FORMS

-Families must complete both the Identification and Emergency Information and the Consent for Medical Treatment forms at the beginning of the school year and update them yearly so staff will be prepared for any emergency involving your child.
+Families must complete both the Identification and Emergency Information and the Consent for Medical Treatment forms before school begins and update them yearly so staff will be prepared for any emergency involving your child.